ADHD and Emotional Dysregulation: Support for Navigating Life’s Challenges

 As a classroom teacher and school principal, I have worked with thousands of students over the course of my career.
 Many students with whom I’ve worked struggle with the daily challenges of Attention Deficit Hyperactivity Disorder (ADHD), a neurodevelopmental disorder that impacts one’s ability to control impulses, organize thoughts and belongings, manage time, and can even get in the way of managing relationships.

-A common misconception might be that students with ADHD simply present with challenging behaviors…that discipline in schools may be the only challenges these students face.
+A common misconception might be that students with ADHD simply present with challenging behaviors…that discipline in schools may be the only challenge these students face.
 In fact, students with ADHD have so many more obstacles to overcome in the school setting.
 Quite frankly, schools were just not built for students with attention challenges.

 Over the years, many parents have asked me, "How does ADHD in children impact their academic performance?"